ImageMagick/Usage-Markdown/index.md

 That is, it will convert an image in just about any image format (tell us if it can't) to any other image format.

 But it is also a library of *image processing algorithms*.
-These can be access via the command line and shell/DOS scripts (which these example pages demonstrate), or via a large number of programming languages, such as C, C++, Perl, Ruby, PHP, etc.
+These can be accessed via the command line and shell/DOS scripts (which these example pages demonstrate), or via a large number of programming languages, such as C, C++, Perl, Ruby, PHP, etc.
 See: [ImageMagick APIs](http://www.imagemagick.org/script/api.php).

 Speed was never a major feature of IM, which places more emphasis on the quality of the images it generates.